|Nutrition Facts (per serving)|

 Peel the tomatoes and then cut into wedges.

-Transfer the tomato wedges to the slow cooker and add the butter or margarine, sliced onion, celery, green bell pepper, sugar, the bay leaf, and salt and pepper.
+Transfer the tomato wedges to the slow cooker and add the butter, sliced onion, celery, green bell pepper, sugar, the bay leaf, and salt and pepper.

 Cover the cooker and cook on low for 6 to 8 hours.